sabari2018/PDL_2020-2021_GR5/README.md

 The software takes a file with a list of wikipedia's pages title (taken from the page URL : with "\_" in place of " ") and process each  one to get the HTML and WikiText URL of the page.
 After testing the URL: it treat all the HTML code of each page and try to extract as much table as it can in CSV and then do the same for WikiText.

-Right now, the HTML treatment converte 80% of the pages correctly, and the WikiText part is at 59% of pages converted.
-But some table seem to complicated to convert to CSV reliably du to different things :
+Right now, the HTML treatment converts 80% of the pages correctly, and the WikiText part is at 59% of pages converted.
+But some tables seem too complicated to convert to CSV reliably du to different things :
 - We only treat table that are marked as "class="wikitable"".
 - Some page are redirected correctly in HTML, but in wikitext that give us a blanck text just telling us that the page is redirected.
 But to manage thoses, it would need us to remake entierly our handling of URLs (we spot this problem too late).
 - When one cell is concerned with a collspan AND a rowspan at the same time, we did not managed to convert the table the cell is in.